-Approved for delivery in January 2019, this employer developed Apprenticeship Standard is designed to develop the knowledge, skills and behaviours needed to become a competent Assessor Coach (AC).
+The apprenticeship is designed to develop the knowledge, skills and behaviours needed to become a competent Assessor Coach.

 This apprenticeship is suitable for anyone with current professional knowledge within their specialism who provide support and coaching within organisations for learners, apprentices, trainees, new recruits or colleagues to assist their development of vocational skills and competence.

 Typically, 15 months, depending on existing knowledge, skills and experience, as well as the level of support the employer is able to provide.